mulle-nat/UKSyntaxColoredTextDocument/README.markdown

-This is a fork by Nat!, that contains some small fixes.
+This is a fork by Nat!, that contains some small fixes and removes an external header dependency.

 #UKSyntaxColoredTextDocument

 This is a view controller class that implements a text editor that performs "live" syntax coloring in an NSTextView, and generally tries to be helpful to editing structured text documents for programming.

-##Requirements

-You *must* check out UliKit into a folder next to this one, or you will get missing files.

 ##Features